CityChan/Federated-DPMS/README.md

 # Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data Code Instruction
 ### Huancheng Chen, Haris Vikalo
 #### The University of Texas at Austin
-#### *arXiv preprint
+#### *To appear in CVPR 2023, Federated Learning in Computer Vision Workshop

-## Code for: "Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data" CVPR2023 FLCV workshop
+## Code for: "Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data"
 Read the full paper [here](https://arxiv.org/abs/2206.00686)

 <div align='center'>